Grahack/midichief/README.md

     which gives us approx. two semitones each side
   - pads 1 to 4: GM category-1, GM category+1, PC-1, PC+1
   - pads 5 to 8: GM category (display only)
-  - pads 9 to 16: binary tweak of the GM program
+  - pads 9 to 16: binary display+tweak of the GM program
 - page 3
   - pads 1 to 16: NTS patches